Snail51/SweetDreams/README.md

 ## Directory Guide:
  - `raw-total` - all the files in their completely original states, as found in their original sources.
 Literally nothing has been touched.
+ - `raw-ogg` - no effects applied to audio files.
+All files converted to `.ogg` with proper metadata and `detox`ed filenames.
+Exported at absolute max quality (`Sample Rate: 44100Hz`, `Nominal Bitrate: 500kbps`)